 We’re taking a range of measures to deal with waste crime, including:

-- chairing the National Fly-Tipping Prevention Group
+- supporting the work the National Fly-Tipping Prevention Group

 - using police intelligence to identify people concerned with the illegal export of waste